fedbiomed/fedbiomed/docs/user-guide/researcher/training-data.md

 For PyTorch and scikit-learn experiments, the `DataLoaders` have been heavily inspired by the [`torch.utils.data.DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) class, so please refer to that documentation for the meaning of the supported keyword arguments.
-For example:

 ## Conclusion